zeldigas/text2confl/docs/reference/markdown/diagrams.md

 !!! warning

-    mermaid generates non-reprodicible svg files, they contains unique identifer that is always different.
+    mermaid generates non-reproducible svg files, they contain a unique identifier that is always different.
     This will force attachment to be always reuploaded

 #### Generator configuration